PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 All thought left Asarah and she started to scream.

 "Seize her," Dimsbury commanded.
 The screaming was perfect, thought Dimsbury.
 It was all according to form.
-The way such things were to be done But the Orcs did not move towards her at all.
+The way such things were to be done But the Orcs did not move towards her.
 This wasn't right at all.
 It made her scream seem pointless and silly.

 Exasperated, Dimsbury exclaimed, "Her, there under the table.
 Grab her.
 Her.
 THAT ONE!"
 He made wild, uninterpretable thrashing gestures with his hands.
 "The screaming one!"

 The Orcs finally got the idea and seized the woman.
-She passed out and stopped screaming.
-As Dimsbury watched the Orc's struggle to tie her feet to the ropes, he wondered aloud, "Where did Samga go?
+As they dragged her out, she struggled so violently that she knocked herself unconscious on the table leg. passed out and stopped screaming.
+As Dimsbury watched the Orcs tie her feet to the ropes that would dangle her above the Flame of Magic, he wondered aloud, "Where did Samga go?
 He was here just a minute ago."

-# 39 In the Hall of Metallic Gluttony
+# 40 -- In the Hall of Metallic Gluttony

 > Make sure it's hundreds of Orcs.

 Rattick had not pushed his luck.
 After killing the boy, he had left the Wizard's presence as quickly as possible.
 Sure, there was the question of payment owed, but Rattick knew as well as anyone that dead men collect no tolls or tithes.
 Best to stay alive, for there was no profit in death.
-The Orcs carried Boltac's sack high above their heads, fighting for possession of it as they raced to the Great Hall.
+The Orcs carried Boltac's sack high above their heads, fighting over it as they raced to the Great Hall.
 Rattick followed in the shadows, waiting for his chance to grab something of value before he escaped from the madness of the Wizard's lair.
 Why were rich people always so dangerously out of touch with reality, Rattick wondered?

-The Great Hall was ambitiously named and modestly furnished.
-A large cavern off the main passage, it was a darker analog of the refectory at a traditional boy's school.
+The Great Hall was ambitiously named yet modestly furnished.
+A large cavern off the main passage, it was a darker analog of a refectory at a traditional boy's school.
 Large wooden tables with benches had once been lined up here.
-Now half of them were pushed into a jumble.
-A mock fireplace and mantle piece that had been carved into the living rock, was full to overflowing with bits of discarded bone and gristle.
+Now half of them were pushed into a jumble at the far end of the room.
+A mock fireplace and mantle piece carved into the living rock, was full to overflowing with bits of discarded bone and gristle.
 Here and there a wolf nosed through the scraps.
 Even to Rattick, this jumbled room looked like the end of a civilization.

-He climbed the wall, and shimmied down a thick iron chain to a long unused chandelier.
+Concealed by his cloak, he climbed the wall, and shimmied down a thick iron chain to a long unused chandelier.
 There he took up his perch and watched and waited.

-The Orc's cleared a space in the center of the room, by pushing more of the benches and tables over.
-For a time, they fought over possession of the bag.
-Claws darting in here and there, trying to snatch the contents.
-Soon the room had filled to capacity with the brutish creatures.
+The Orcs cleared a space in the center of the room where they fought over the bag.
+Claws darted in here and there, trying to snatch the contents.
+The room quickly filled to capacity with the brutish creatures.
 The noise of their disputations was deafening.
 The smell of so many of them, packed so close was debilitating.
 Rattick began to wonder if the chandelier had been a terrible idea.
 But he remained still and silent.
 There was nothing else to do.

-Soon the bag was upended and the content spilled all over the floor.
+Soon the bag was upended and the contents spilled all over the floor.
 For such a tiny, plain bag, it was shocking to see how much it contained.
-Among, the miscellany -- the occasional weapon, rations of food, bits of apparel --  sack after sack of coin, flew from the opening, landing on the floor with solid, seductive clink of loot.
-What would they do with gold, Rattick thought.
-He would wait until they were tired of fighting amongst themselves, then he would swoop down and collect as many of those sacks as he could...
+Among the miscellany -- the occasional weapon, rations of food, bits of apparel --  was sack after sack of coin.
+The poured from the opening, landing on the floor with solid, seductive clink of loot.
+What would they do with gold, Rattick wondered.
+He decided to wait until they were tired of fighting amongst themselves.
+Then he would swoop down and collect as many of those sacks as he could.

 Rattick's dreams of avarice were shattered as he watched Orcs claw the leather bags apart and cram the gold pieces in their mouths.
 They clawed and fought and ate until all of Boltac's gold -- of which there was a substantial fortune -- had disappeared into their monstrous gullets.
-Rattick sighted and felt an emotion that was very much like grief as he watched this scene.
+Rattick sighed and felt an emotion that was very much like grief.
 Ah well, the dungeon had been good while it lasted, he thought.
 He'd wait for the creatures to disband then he would sneak out like the thief he was.

 But the Orcs did not leave.
-Their squabbles died down, with occasional after skirmishes flaring up here an there, until most all of them, bloated on coin, fell asleep under, on and around the tables.
-Rattick cursed his luck, as he shifted his cramping legs.
+Their squabbles gradually died down, until, bloated on coin, they fell asleep under, on and around the tables.
+Rattick cursed his luck and he shifted his cramping legs.
 How much longer would he be stuck up here?
-He waited and waited.
-Finally, when the strange snores of the Orcs below wafted up to his ears, Rattick uncoiled himself from his perch and climbed back down.
+He waited until the strange snores of the Orcs below wafted up to his ears.
+Then he uncoiled himself from his perch and climbed back down.

 He snuck through the sated and sedate creatures as quietly as he could.
-When one near the door snorted heavily and rolled over, Rattick swore he could hear the coin rattling in his belly.
+When one near the door snorted heavily and rolled over, Rattick swore he could hear coins rattling in his belly.
 A plan suggested itself to Rattick.
-And always with Rattick, where there was a plan, there was almost always a sharp knife involved.
-He drew his cruel blade from it sheath against his thigh and considered how he could this quietly.
+And, with Rattick, where there was a plan, there was almost always a sharp knife involved.
+He drew his cruel blade from the sheath on his thigh and considered how he might do this quietly.
 With an ordinary person, he would just cram a hand over the mouth and slide the dagger down into the the neck.
-Severing an artery deep inside the torso to they bled to death internally in a matter of seconds.
+This would severe an artery deep inside the torso so that the person would bleed to death internally in a matter of seconds.
 It was very clean and very professional.
-And Rattick prided himself on this knowledge of this secret assassin's skill.
+Rattick prided himself on this knowledge of this secret assassin's skill.

-But with the Orc, this presented a number of problems.
-Not the least of which, how do you cover a mouth that has tusks.
+But with an Orc, this presented a number of problems.
+Not the least of which, how do you cover a mouth that has tusks?
 And he had seen how brutishly powerful these things were.
-He doubted that they would die quietly of their own accord.
-And how could he hope to hold this one down.
+He doubted that they would die quietly.
+And how could he hope to hold this one down?
 He hunkered in a nearby shadow and considered his prey.
-As he did, he drew a whetstone from a pouch on his belt, spit on it, and began to sharpen the already razor-sharp knife out of habit.
-There was gold here, he just needed to figure out how to cut himself a piece.
+As he did, out of habit, he drew a whetstone from a pouch on his belt, spit on it, and began to sharpen the already razor-sharp knife out of habit.
+There was gold enough here, he just needed to figure out how to cut off a piece for himself.

-When he heard a noise from the hallway, he replaced the knife and sharpening stone and then hid his hands under his robe.
-As the clawsteps drew closer, he closed his eyes so that the whites of them might not give him away when whoever it was first entered the room.
+When he heard a noise from outside, he replaced the knife and sharpening stone and then hid his hands under his robe.
+As clawsteps drew closer, he closed his eyes so that the whites of them might not give him away when whoever it was first entered the room.
 This was an old and important trick of Rattick's.
-Hiding was a fine art, depending as much up psychology as camouflage and secrecy.
-The only time a person looked carefully at room was when they first entered it.
-After determining that no one was secreted there, they generally stopped looking.
+Hiding was a fine art, relying as much upon psychology as camouflage.
+The only time a person looked carefully at room hidden there, they generally stopped looking.
 In fact, once they believed they knew who and what was in a room, it was very difficult for them to see anything new.
-It wasn't so much hiding in plain sight, as it was hiding in someone's self-enforced blind spot.
+It wasn't so much hiding in plain sight, as it was hiding in someone else's self-enforced blind spot.

-He heard an orc enter the room.
-There was a shuffling and a scraping of claws here and there as he took in the scene, but no sharp intake of breath.
-No sudden movements Rattick remained unseen.
+He heard another Orc enter the room.There was a shuffling and a scraping of claws here and there as the took in the scene, but there was no sharp intake of breath.
+No sudden movements.
+Rattick remained unseen.
 Then the Orc spoke, but in the Human tongue.

-"It is safe, the are all asleep," said a voice both alien and strangely familiar to Rattick.
-He opened his eyes and saw Samga, the Wizard's clever pet Orc.
+"It is safe, they are all asleep," said a voice both alien and familiar to Rattick.
+He opened his eyes and saw Samga, the Wizard's clever Orc.
 And entering the room behind him...
 BOLTAC!
 In spite of himself and his skills of general and considerable sneaklitude, Rattick jumped at the sight of Boltac and struggled to stifle a curse.

 "Well, somebody had a party," said Boltac.
 "Did they eat everything?"

 "Most likely, just the metals."

-"Good, 'cause there's a couple of things I would be nice to have," Boltac muttered as he began to search through the wreckage of the room.
+"Good, 'cause there's a couple of things it would be nice to have," Boltac said as he searched the wreckage of the room.
 After a few moments, he held up a half-chewed, heavy wool, glove.
 "I suppose the other one is too much to ask for.
 See if you can find a wand, or the sack."

 Samga held up a shredded mass of fabric that had once been a magic sack.
 "You mean this?"